 All Product Articles tagged ‘gaming’

-With Ivy Bridge prices dropping and Windows 8 just around the corner, Comex 2012 is a great place to look for a new system, whether you're after an Ultrabook, touchscreen all-in-one, or anything in between.
-We've also got you covered with memory deals, peripherals and all your networking needs.
+With Windows 8 officially launched, Sitex 2012 is the perfect place to look for a new system, whether you're after a convertible Ultrabook, touchscreen all-in-one, or anything in between.
+Apple products also make their long-awaited tech show return at Sitex 2012.
+We've also got you covered with memory deals, peripherals and all your networking needs!

 Mad Catz's S.T.R.I.K.E.
 7 gaming keyboard features a modular design that lets you connect various components together to suit your gaming needs, including a detachable numberpad and a four-button macro pad.
 It also boasts a touchscreen V.E.N.O.M. command module with options for up to 36 touchscreen macros.

 The long-rumored dual-GPU Radeon HD 7990 has finally appeared, although not from AMD as you might have expected.
 Instead, add-in partner PowerColor has taken things into its own hands and created the Devil 13, a dual-GPU triple slot card utilizing two Tahiti XT Radeon HD 7970 GPUs clocked at 925MHz.
 We find out if it was worth the wait.